Mental Health Facilities Dauphin County, PA

 Pennsylvania Psychiatric Institute Pinnacle Health Behavioral Services

 Pennsylvania Psychiatric Institute Pinnacle Health Behavioral Services is a mental health treatment center in Dauphin County, PA, located at 2501 North 3rd Street, 17110 zip code area.
 Pennsylvania Psychiatric Institute Pinnacle Health Behavioral Services provides outpatient treatment.
-Pennsylvania Psychiatric Institute Pinnacle Health Behavioral Services offers dialectical behavior therapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, young adults and adults.
-Pennsylvania Psychiatric Institute Pinnacle Health Behavioral Services also supports people with Alzheimer's or dementia and seniors or older adults.
-Additional services at Pennsylvania Psychiatric Institute Pinnacle Health Behavioral Services consist of integrated primary care services, suicide prevention services and family psychoeducation.
+Pennsylvania Psychiatric Institute Pinnacle Health Behavioral Services offers individual psychotherapy, electroconvulsive therapy and couples/family therapy to adults, children / adolescents and young adults.
+Pennsylvania Psychiatric Institute Pinnacle Health Behavioral Services also supports seniors or older adults and people with Alzheimer's or dementia.
+Additional services at Pennsylvania Psychiatric Institute Pinnacle Health Behavioral Services consist of integrated primary care services, family psychoeducation and court-ordered outpatient treatment.

 Learn More